February – May 2016

 Getting to Koh Phayam Island

-As Fiona (our fabulous Aussie Host on the island) pre-booked tickets, we even had reserved signs on our seats.
-With a crowded bus, we started the 4-hour journey to Ranong, which only stops for a 20-minute break at Takua Pa.
+With a crowded bus we start the 4-hour journey to Ranong, which only stops for a 20-minute break at Takua Pa.
 This bus starts from Phuket and continues further than Ranong.
-As it’s Songkran holiday week (or should I say weeks), we decided to pay for the ticket from Phuket just to get seats…a good move.
+As it’s Songkran holiday week – should I explain weeks – we decide to pay for the ticket from Phuket just to get seats.
+A good move.

 The bus drops you off at the Ranong bus station, which is about 5 kilometres from the jetty.
-After a quick ride in the back of a Ute (pick-up), we arrived for the 35-minute speed boat ride, which left at 12:00 pm.
+After a quick ride in the back of a Ute (pick-up), we arriv for the 35-minute speed boat ride, which leaves at 12:00 pm.

-Pretty scenery awaits during this boat ride, which whizzes along and passes various islands in the Andaman Sea – quite relaxing.
+Pretty scenery awaits during this boat ride whilst whizzing along and passing many islands in the Andaman Sea – very relaxing.